EverlastEngineering/imac4-1-to-windows10x64/README.md

 # How to get the first Intel iMac to run Windows 10
-#### imac4-1-to-windows10x64
+###### imac4-1-to-windows10x64

+### Purpose of this document
 The first Intel iMac was released in early 2006.
-This is a guide to run Windows 10 x64 on this machine and this depo contains most of the files and information needed.
+This is a guide on how to upgrade the iMac4,1 to run the latest (as of Feb 2020) Windows 10 x64 and this depo contains most of the files and information needed.
 I've found it runs quite satisfactory.

 ### Step 1 - Upgrade the firmware to iMac5,1
 First up, you need to upgrade the firmware on you iMac4,1 to iMac5,1.
 Unzip this file in a location of your choice on your iMac in MacOS:<br>